KelTCM/KCP/KCP/Empty Example/README.txt

 WARNING!!!
 EARLY PHASE OF KCP BEFORE ALPHA BEGAN
-THERE ARE GOING TO BE MANY BUGS AND MANY THINGS MISSING FROM THE LATER EDITIONS OF KCP (0.04 Or Later)!!!
+THERE ARE GOING TO BE MANY BUGS AND MANY THINGS MISSING FROM THE LATER EDITIONS OF KCP (0.05 Or Later)!!!

-Shapes Update #1
+The Time Update

 Change Log:
-    New Function for making Ellipses
+    New Function For Getting the hour called hour() New Function For Getting the minute called minute() New Function For Getting the second called second() This Goes on for a while with stuff like day(), month(), and year() If you put UTC on the front of any of them, you will get that unit of time in UTC Bug Fixes:
-    Extention From canvasName.ellipse(x, y, w, h) for making circles called canvasName.circle(x, y, r) canvasName.translate(x, y) is now avalible to use for shifting 0, 0 Bug Fixes:
+    No Bug Fixes In 0.04

-    Bug With strokes found and Fixed
+8/9/2019